 Road Occupancy Permit

 A Highway Occupancy/Road Opening/Driveway Permit is required for any work performed in/on a Township roadway and for the installation/modification of a driveway.
 The permit applications will be reviewed and approved by the Public Works Director.

-In November the collection of leaves begins with dates posted on the Township homepage and Fall newsletter.
+The end of October the collection of leaves begins.
 The Township is divided into 4 sections.
 Leaves must be raked into neat piles along property road frontage no later than 7:00 am on the first day of collection for your section.
 Once the machine passes, the road is done and does not return for a second pass.

 When calling in a pothole repair request, it helps to know if which entity maintains the road.
 Call PennDOT at 215-345-6060 to report a pothole on a state road within East Rockhill.
 Call or email East Rockhill Public Works to report a pothole on a Township-owned road.